 Production Systems Impact Manure Management Strategies

 Shifts in management practices have resulted in greater numbers of cows and calves being fed on pasture, rather than in pens.
 Producers have implemented strategies to reduce machinery usage and extend grazing into fall and winter by feeding stockpiled forages, cover crops, swath grazing, or bale feeding.
 Grazing management systems that utilize frequent rotations can improve nutrient utilization in pastures as cattle deposit urine and manure across the pasture.
 This has reduced the amount of manure collected in pens and increased the amount directly deposited onto pastures.
-The 2016 Census of Agriculture revealed that this shift is more pronounced in the western provinces and less common in Ontario and Quebec.
+The 2016 Census of Agriculture revealed that this shift is more pronounced in the western provinces and less common in Ontario, Quebec, and the Atlantic Region.

 More than half of the approximately 634,000 tonnes of manure nitrogen produced by beef cattle in Canada annually is deposited directly on pasture.
 Producers can make efforts to manage nutrients from cattle manure and forage fertilization to reduce their environmental impact and improve their bottom line.
 The blog, What Happens when Manure Hits the Field, discusses nutrient cycling in forage ecosystems, and features a webinar by Shabtai Bittman, PhD, a researcher with Agriculture and Agri-Food Canada.